AJVEATS/final-year-project/README.md

-## University Final Year Project
+## University Final Year Project (achieved 80%)
 A responsive web application for BU Walking Society members to create, share and discover walking routes.
-Created in React JS and the Next.js framework
+Created in React JS and the Next.js framework.

 ## Getting Started